rstacruz/sinatra-assetpack/README.md

 generated as attributes.

 #### Example
-This example renders an image with an icon.
+This example renders an image with an alt tag.

 ``` erb
 <%= img '/images/icon.png', alt: 'Icon' %>